- Purchase the complete Expat Arrivals Thailand Guide (PDF)

 There are many social clubs for expats in Thailand.
 Bars and work social events may be other areas to meet new people.
 Many expats may find joining a sports league a fun way to interact with both locals and expats.

-What is the weather like in Thailand?
+What is the climate in Thailand like?

-In larger cities like Bangkok, public transport is cheap, effective, and plentiful.
-In smaller towns, there are fewer forms of public transport, but it's still relatively easy to get around.
+In larger cities like Bangkok, public transport is cheap, effective and plentiful.
+In smaller towns, there are fewer forms of public transport, but it’s still relatively easy to get around.
 There are a variety of options ranging from buses and trains to tuk-tuks.
 In most cases, expats don’t need to have cars.

 Further reading